 Artichoke Plant Companions

 Artichoke companion planting is not especially complicated.
-Artichokes don’t repel any pests, but at the same time they’re not really bothered by any.
-Because of this, they don’t really benefit their neighbors, but neither do they need good neighbors.
+Artichokes don’t repel any pests, but at the same time, they’re not really bothered by any.
+It is because of this, they don’t really benefit their neighbors, but neither do they need good neighbors.

 They are, however, very heavy feeders that require extra rich, slightly alkaline soil.
 The best companions for artichoke plants have similar soil requirements.
 Peas, in particular, are good artichoke plant companions because they exude nitrogen that artichokes will gladly leech up from the soil.
 Some other good artichoke plant companions include sunflowers, tarragon, and members of the cabbage family.